bsdphk/PHC/README.md

         Use consistent capitaliztion of top level directories

-Over time, commits will be made to make life easier for people who want to play around with the code, for insance by improving Makefiles or portability.
+Over time, commits will be made to make life easier for people who want to play around with the code, for instance by improving Makefiles or portability.

 No substantial or functional changes will be made unless at the